pitpalac36/RabbitMQ-POC/README.md

 ## Description
 Small distributed app for buying tickets to the cinema.
 The server receives client requests through an ASP.NET Core Controller and delegates tasks to the workers through a RabbitMQ message queue.
 Another queue is used by workers for sending acknowledgements and responses back to the server.
 The worker communicates with a postgres local database.
 Both Postgres and RabbitMQ are started as services described in the docker-compose file.
+Project doesn't have a UI, to be run and tested in dev move using the integrated SwaggerUI.

 ## Requirements
 At least the following requirements should be met: